Clinical Trial of New HIV Vaccine Suggests That 97% Of Participants That Got It Developed the Desired Antibodies

 New research

 The scientists working on this study aim to design vaccines to target rare immune cells with particular features and to stimulate them specifically to achieve the desired effect.
-They also highlight that their approach will be essential not only in HIV vaccine development but for future research when it comes to making vaccines for other viruses.
+They also highlight that their approach will be essential not only in HIV vaccine development but also for future research when it comes to making vaccines for other viruses.

 HIV vaccine development